 Health coaches are at the core of Community Care Solutions' work.
 Health coaches are directly employed through SARCOA and CAAC, but their salaries are covered by the contracts that Community Care Solutions has established with its health care partners.
 When new clients are identified, Community Care Solutions sends health coaches to connect with patients and conduct an initial needs assessment.
 The health coaches will then help identify the social services needs of the patients and connect them to the appropriate programs, either those that exist within SARCOA and CAAC or to other CBOs.
-New clients are identified proactively through claims data from its contracted health plan and health provider and through referrals from its contracted health plan.
+New clients are identified proactively through claims data from its contracted health plan and health provider and through referrals from its contracted health provider, case managers, and from its health coaches based in a local hospital.